How Good is Structural Ventilation of the Building Envelope?

 See below.

-The left side relates to thermal transmission of the building envelope.
 The table at the top is a summary of the charts below.
 The red values relate to standard construction and the green values relate to Structural Ventilation.
 The U values are the greatest values of thermal transmission from the charts below.
-The R and RHT, the conventional and hygrothermal resistances, are derived from the U values.
+The R and Rht, the conventional and hygrothermal resistances, are derived from the U values.
 Structural Ventilation assemblies are significantly more energy efficient.

 Summaries of the results are provided at the far right.